JamesParrott/maintainers-and-authors/README.md

 # Maintainers and Authors

-Find the contact details for maintainers and authors of specified projects on PyPi, using PyPi's JSON API..
+Find the contact details for maintainers and authors of specified projects on PyPi, using PyPi's JSON API.
 -----

 ## Table of Contents